 We have witnessed through the counseling process many promising and wonderful results with our couples who are willing to make the effort, the time, and the investment in their marriages.
 We have seen much success in our couples of faith commit to restoring their love toward God and one another.
-It is our goal, desire and passion to see marriages restored to the way God has planned for them and for you to succeed in your relationship for a lifetime of growing-old-together with peace, faith, hope, and love.
+It is our goal, desire and passion to see Catholic marriages restored to the way God has planned for them and for you to succeed in your relationship for a lifetime of growing-old-together with peace, faith, hope, and love.

 You may wonder if counseling is helpful, if it’s gonna cost a lot for you, or if you will get the results you want.
 These are great questions.
 Let’s take a look at each one.

-Is counseling helpful?
+Is Catholic marriage counseling helpful?

 Counseling is about relationship.
 It’s about connecting with each other through a trained, compassionate, empathetic, caring and objective third party — namely a professional counselor.
 Throughout the process, you are able to share your story, your hurts, your struggles, recognize self-responsibility, learn effective ways to communicate in such a way you are heard and understood not only by the counselor but also by your spouse.
-You will have someone who will walk with you together through the intense discussions, through painful past events that are effecting you now and need to be addressed in counseling, to help set goals and steps to help you achieve them.
+You will have someone who will walk with you together through the intense discussions, through painful past events that are affecting you now and need to be addressed in counseling, to help set goals and steps to help you achieve them.

 What will it cost us?

 Going through separation, living in two different places, seeking a lawyer, dividing up your property, custody of children, and the list of expenses goes up and up.
 Many couples may go on a retreat, take a long vacation, go to sporting events, sit down with the priest, increase the times they go to mass, pray, talk with friends, and hope things will get worked out.
 Some of these things are helpful.
-Consider counseling as an investment in your marriage, in your future, in your well-being, in your mental health care, in the well development of your children.
-Costs are financial, they are time consuming, they are hard work, they are facing the challenges, the hard times, the fun times, and the exciting times together.
+Consider counseling as an investment in your marriage, in your future, in your well-being, in your mental health care, and in the good development of your children.
+Costs are financial, they are time-consuming, they are hard work, they are facing the challenges, the hard times, the fun times, and the exciting times together.
 Remember: you and your marriage are worth it.

 Will we get the results we want?